Prairie Valley Community School District

-Prairie Valley Community School District is a rural public K-12 school district with a district seat in Gowrie, Iowa.
+Prairie Valley Community School District was a rural public K-12 school district with a district seat in Gowrie, Iowa.

-The district is located in portions of Calhoun and Webster counties, as well as a small portion of Greene County.
-It serves Gowrie, Callender, Farnhamville, Moorland, Rinard, and Somers.
+The district was located in portions of Calhoun and Webster counties, as well as a small portion of Greene County.
+It served Gowrie, Callender, Farnhamville, Moorland, Rinard, and Somers.
+Additionally, the district included the unincorporated areas of Lanyon and Slifer.

+In 2023 the district merged into the Southeast Valley Community School District.

 History

 The district formed on July 1, 1993, with the merger of the Cedar Valley Community School District and the Prairie Community School District.

 In August 2014, the district began a whole grade-sharing arrangement with the Southeast Webster-Grand Community School District as a way to deal with smaller enrollments and as a way to save money.
 The two districts together share middle and high schools.

+In March 2022 voters agreed to consolidate Prairie Valley with Southeast Webster-Grand to form Southeast Valley Community School District, effective fall 2023.
+On July 1, 2023, the merger occurred.